Excelsior-Technologies-Community/IOS_ScreenShotDetector/ScreenshotProtectionDocumentation.md

 - **Hide sensitive UI from screenshots** (by rendering it inside a secure UIKit view).
 - **Detect screenshots and screen recording/mirroring** and show a toast-style message.

-All of this is implemented using only the  files:
+All of this is implemented using:

-- `ScreenShotDetector/ScreenshotDetectorHelper.swift`
+- `ScreenShotDetector/ScreenshotDetectorHelper.swift` (core helper types)
+- `ScreenShotDetector/HomePage.swift` (example usage screen)

 ---